February - Love #2

 Love is Contagious!

-Unfortunately, many of us have not allowed love to be what it truly is and to do what it can truly do.
+Unfortunately, sometimes we do not allow love to be what it truly is and to do what it can truly do.
 We try to control love, just as we try to control most things in our life.
 BUT – real love is uncontrollable.
 Once you start to honestly and fully love, there is no turning back.

 We have talked about how all virtues are contagious.
 Love is the most contagious of all.
 The more you are able to share the love within you, the more you give “permission” for others to do the same.
 And, sometimes, that’s all people need.
 They need to be given the “permission” to love.

-Everybody has it within them to share, and once a person opens up whatever it is holding that love back, there’s no turning back.
+Everybody has it within them to share, and once a person opens up whatever it is holding that love back, it will continue to flow.
 If you are willing to truly love, there is a stipulation.
 There can never be strings attached to our love.
 There should never be expectations put on the other.
 There should never be rewards sought for our love.
 Loving those that love us is easy; but the real test comes when we love those who are not so lovable.

 Have a great week and a fun Valentine's Day!